Hassan-318/X-Tutorial/README.md

 **Buttons:** Styled buttons are used for interactive elements, demonstrating CSS techniques for button design.

+Feel free to explore the features and design elements of X Webpage!
+If you have any questions or suggestions, please open an issue or reach out to us.
+We hope you find this project both educational and inspiring.

 <img width="1280" alt="X-Webpage" src="https://github.com/Hassan-318/X-Tutorial/assets/142814682/2e2dc9f5-08be-45bf-b608-11c85493ea77">
 <img width="1280" alt="X-Webpage2" src="https://github.com/Hassan-318/X-Tutorial/assets/142814682/bfd88c03-6d1c-46e6-95fc-ea28d5dac78f">